fedora-infra/fedmsg/doc/config.rst

         ``fedmsg-gateway`` command is described in more detail in :doc:`commands`.

+    irc
+        ``list`` - A list of ircbot configuration dicts.
+This is the primary way of configuring the ``fedmsg-irc`` bot implemented in :func:`fedmsg.commands.ircbot.ircbot`.

+        Each dict contains a number of possible options.
+Take the following
+        example:

+          >>> config = dict(
+          ...     irc=[
+          ...         dict(
+          ...             network='irc.freenode.net',
+          ...             port=6667,
+          ...             nickname='fedmsg-dev',
+          ...             channel='fedora-fedmsg',
+          ...
+          ...             make_pretty=True,
+          ...             make_terse=True,
+          ...
+          ...             filters=dict(
+          ...                 topic=['koji'],
+          ...                 body=['ralph'],
+          ...             ),
+          ...         ),
+          ...     ],
+          ... )

+        Here, one bot is configured.
+It is to connect to the freenode network on port 6667.
+The bot's name will be ``fedmsg-dev`` and it will join the ``#fedora-fedmsg`` channel.

+        ``make_pretty`` specifies that colors should be used, if possible.

+        ``make_terse`` specifies that the "natural language" representations produced by :mod:`fedmsg.text` should be echoed into the channel instead of raw or dumb representations.

+        The ``filters`` dict is not very smart.
+In the above case, any message that has 'koji' anywhere in the topic or 'ralph' anywhere in the JSON body will be discarded and not echoed into ``#fedora-fedmsg``.
+This is an area that could use some improvement.

     zmq_enabled
         ``bool`` - A value that must be true.
 It is present solely for compatibility/interoperability with `moksha